michaelpollak/moodle-assignsubmission_comprimg/README.md

 # moodle-assignsubmission_comprimg
-Moodle Plugin that allows teachers to add compression to the images files uploaded by students.
+Moodle Plugin that allows teachers to add compression to the image files uploaded by students.